No Canada 5 cents were struck from 1859 to 1869.

 1962 5 CENT DOUBLE DATE

-Some 1962 nickels have doubling at the bottom of the date and some letters of the reverse inscription.
-The doubling is slightly different on each coin showing it is caused in the striking (known as machine doubling) rather than the die cutting.
-The price in the CCN trend is for an average example with three digits doubled.
-Examples with only two digits double (usually the 1 and 2) I call weak double date.
-Examples with some doubling on all four digits I call strong double date and if all four are strongly double are ultra double date and worth a premium.
+Some 1962 nickels have doubling at the bottom of the date and sometimes letters of the reverse.
+The doubling is slightly different from coin to coin showing it is striking effect known as machine doubling, not a result of the die cutting.
+The the amount of doubling can vary dramatically with the price in the CCN trend are for an average example with two or three digits doubled.
+Examples with some doubling on all four digits I call strong double date and price them higher, with the stronger the doubling the higher the value.

 1963 5 CENT

-Some 1963 nickels have doubling of the beaver's head, back, the K of the K.G. designers initials, and minor doubling on the bottom of some letters in CENTS.
+Some 1963 nickels have doubling of the beaver's head, back, the K of the K.G. designers initials, plus minor doubling on the bottom of some letters in CENTS.
 While not listed in any major references on Canadian coins, these are listed in Hans Zoell books as #R195j.
+I very occassionally see 1963 Bald Beaver 5 cents but they are much less common than in 1961 and 1962.
+In a recent roll I found several, but all had a nearly identical light scratch in spite of being stright from the roll, probably a die ejection defect.

 1964 5 CENT